zrythm/zrythm/doc/user/editing/overview.rst

 and the editors.

-While each editor has its own toolbar to assist with various operations, there is a global Edit section in the top toolbar that has common features shared by each editor.
+While each editor has its own toolbar to assist with various operations, there is a global
+:guilabel:`Edit` section in the top toolbar that has common features shared by each editor.